 We care deeply about the communities where we operate, and the people who call them home.

 We continuously assess our operations, seeking to minimize our impact on the environment.

 We respect and aim to protect the vulnerable in our destinations, including children and animals.

 We take great pride in our staff and it is our commitment to ensure all are treated fairly and with respect.
 It is our policy to not discriminate based on age, religion, gender or sexual orientation.
-We uphold this throughout our operations offices in Asia, as well as in our sales offices globally.
+We uphold this throughout our operations and sales offices globally.

 We are committed to the professional development of our staff and have a number of programmes to ensure they are well trained and their skills honed.
 Our teams, where relevant to their position, conduct regular inspection trips to enhance their knowledge of the destinations, and our products and services.
 Additionally, staff in administrative areas attend regular courses to keep their skills up to date.